 There comes a point in the lives of most photographers when we find ourselves looking at our work, our photos, our creativity and wondering if we’ll ever get as good as we want to be.
 It’s like a constant niggling at the back of the mind, a self-doubt.

-I see it all the time when students first come to me as they struggle with that question “Am I good enough?”
+I see it all the time when students first come to me as they struggle with the question “Am I good enough?”

-I thought it would be a useful if I could design an on-line tool to help photographers measure the extent of their knowledge.
+I thought it would be useful if I could design an online tool to help photographers measure the extent of their knowledge.

 The Photography Assessment Tool was born

-The Photography Assessment Tool tests your photographic knowledge and gives you an instant report on your strengths and weaknesses in three key areas:
+The Photography Assessment Tool tests your photographic knowledge and gives you an instant report on your strengths and weaknesses in four key areas:

 - The familiarity you have with your camera and its controls

-30 multiple-choice questions.
+40+ multiple-choice questions.
 Answer them honestly to get the best and most accurate results.
 See how you fair, you could be impressed with just how much you know.
-On the other hand, it might be a wake up call.
+On the other hand, it might be a wake-up call.
 It might be time to start taking your photography a bit more seriously and look at the best ways to learn more.
 Drop me an email if you’d like some free advice – click here